Bagoum/danmokou/docs/articles/language/guide1.md

 - A for/while loop,
 - A continue/break statement (within a loop).

 If/else blocks and for/while loops are handled the same as in C#.
-Likewise, continue and break statements within are handled the same as in C#.
+Likewise, continue and break statements within loops are handled the same as in C#.
 The other types of statements are discussed in their own sections above.